fieldtrip/website/faq/how_should_i_report_the_positions_of_the_fiducial_points_on_the_head.md

 ---
 title: How should I report the positions of the fiducial points on the head?
+category: faq
-tags: [faq, electrode, fiducial, polhemus, coordinate]
+tags: [electrode, fiducial, polhemus, coordinate]
 ---

 # How should I report the positions of the fiducial points on the head?